 First of all, you need to know what a seed phrase is.
-The simplest possible explanation is as follows: it’s a mnemonic phrase that encodes a user’s private and public keys.
-Thanks to computational magic, this random set of words will always generate the same set of keys.
+The simplest possible explanation is as follows: a mnemonic phrase encodes a user's private and public keys.
+This random set of words will always generate the same set of keys thanks to computational magic.

-First of all, it’s worth looking at how crypto wallets themselves work.
+First, let's look at how crypto wallets work.
 The vast majority of them are hierarchical deterministic (HD) wallets.

-Each child key can generate its own keys, which can then generate their own keys and so on, resulting in a hierarchy of sorts.
+Each child key can generate its own keys, which can then generate their own keys, resulting in a hierarchy of sorts.
 This is why wallets are described as hierarchical.

-They are also "deterministic", which is to say they produce a single result that can be determined in advance, because the same key tree will always be generated from the same mnemonic phrase in the same way.
+They are also "deterministic," which is to say they produce a single result that can be determined in advance because the same key tree will always be generated from the exact mnemonic phrase in the same way.

 Private and public keys for HD wallets with a seed phrase

 The mnemonic phrase, or code, is a set of words generated from a random number, which in turn is generated by a random number generator.
-It is this code, and not the private key itself, which is used as a backup in most cases.
-The mnemonic phrase, which is usually called a seed phrase, acts as a backup copy of the key.
+This code, and not the private key itself, is used as a backup in most cases.
+The mnemonic phrase, usually called a seed phrase, acts as a backup copy of the key.